wsp-sag/network_wrangler/docs/networks.md

     Where:

     - `network_directory`: The roadway network file directory.
-    - `network_suffix`: The suffices of roadway network file name.
+    - `file_format`: The suffices of roadway network file name.
     - `strict`: Validate the roadway network strictly without parsing and filling in data.
     -  `output_dir`: The output directory for the validation report.